-‘Young and The Restless’ Casting News: New Love for Abby?
-Ryan Ashton Debuts May 18
+‘Young And The Restless’ Casting News: New Love For Abby?
+Ryan Ashton Debuts In May 18

 The Young and The Restless casting news and spoilers say there’s a new hottie coming to Genoa City and he could be destined for romance with sexy and single Abby Newman (Melissa Ordway).
-Ryan Ashton will debut as Zack who is an entrepreneur who shows up in town looking for success – and Abby could help him on his way.
+Ryan Ashton will debut as Zack, who is an entrepreneur that shows up in town looking for success – and Abby could help him on his way.

 Too excited about another cutie coming to #YR – Ryan Ashton plays Zack pic.twitter.com/nMbVfSok0P